-Regarding the deadlines for the bachelor thesis it was noted that students usually meet the deadlines due to their enrolment in a master programme in the next academic year.
+Regarding the deadlines for the bachelor thesis, it was noted that students usually meet the deadlines due to their enrolment in a master programme in the next academic year.

 The thesis is assessed by a thesis committee consisting of the thesis supervisor and a second assessor.
-Through the Thesis Workflow System supervisors are able to keep track of students' progress, to provide feedback on the thesis, to communicate with students and to assess the thesis.
+Through the Thesis Workflow System supervisors can keep track of students' progress, to communicate with students and to assess the thesis.
+Feedback is given regularly, both verbally in the supervision sessions and in writing via the Thesis Workflow.

-The programme notes that most students of the Dutch track continue their studies in a master programme; in the past year 75-80% continued with one of ESE's master programmes.
+The programme notes that most students continue their studies in a master programme.
+In the past year 73% continued with the ESE master programme in Fiscale Economie.